 The Great Wildebeest Migration is one of the natural world’s most astonishing phenomena.
 Each year, more than a million wildebeest do a loop of the Serengeti and the Masai Mara in search of fresh grazing.
-The Grumeti River crossing is one of the climaxes of this odyssey.
+The Grumeti River crossing is one of the climaxes of this odyssey, and one of Tanzania’s best safari experiences.

 It was early June in the Serengeti.
 My partner and I had come Tanzania to see the Great Wildebeest Migration, one of most sublime spectacles in Africa.